Al Rifa

 Al Rifa (الرفاعة), also spelled Al Raffa, is a locality in Dubai, United Arab Emirates (UAE).
 Located in western Dubai, in Bur Dubai, Al Rifa borders Al Souk Al Kabir to the north, Al Hudaiba to the south, Port Rashid to the west and Al Mankhool to the east.

 Al Rifa is largely a residential community; however several banks, restaurants and shopping centres (such as Al Khaleej Centre) are located in Al Rifa.

-Al Rifa comes under one of the safest residential places in Dubai and has no incidents of any illegal or dangerous activities.

 The Falcon roundabout was located here.
 Built it the early 1970s it was demolished later.